SebastianSchwank/Genesis/README.md

 - Debug window for the activity of the neurons over all lessons included
 - Learning speed improvement VS. backpropagation in some cases

+ In short:
+ One global calculated learning parameter supervises the whole network towards the given solution.

  In this demo the net learns to analyse the frequency for a given sine function (the count of the active neuron is the frequency).

  This is my "n"-th implementation of the so called "CONDITIONAL NEURAL NETWORK"